 After I hang up, suddenly homesickness struck me.
 I miss home so much.
 Then I have the craziest (or not) thought ever.
 If 21st this December is the End of the World, what the fish am I doing here?
 I should be with my family now, spending every single living moment with them.
 Not here, with an unfinished thesis and future plan, and being an undergraduate ghost (laughing).

 Well, just some random thought though.
-If I am lucky enough, it’s not gonna be the end of the world, I will graduate this December and then go home and celebrate it with my dear family and Bear.
+If I am lucky enough, it’s not gonna be the end of the world, I will graduate this December and then go home and celebrate it with my dear family.
 That ought to be the plan!

 Portuguese egg tarts were evolved from “pastel de nata“, a traditional Portuguese custard pastry that consists of custard in a crème brûlée-like consistency caramelized in a puff pastry case.